 2. Test Your Soil

+Test your soil is one of the good ways to improve soil quality.
 To improve the quality of your soil, you should first identify what is deficient in your soil.
 This can be done by testing your soil.
 If you add compost to your soil, then you should test the mixture to get the true values.

 Soil tests determine the level of nitrogen, phosphorus, and potassium in the soil.
 These are the essential nutrients plants need to survive and reach optimum growth.